Sayandip-Paul/DS-CV-ML-DL-SP/README.md

 # DS-CV-ML-DL
-Notebooks exploring the application of field of Data Science
+Notebooks and python programs exploring the application of field of Data Science